 (ii) section 56,

 The amendment intends to ensure there will be a time period.
-I acknowledge that the Minister of State has in amendment No. 77 met that.
-Of course, I pushed the boat out with a further ambition that there would not simply be a 14-day, but a 30-day, concession or time period.
-However, given that he has moved towards me on the 14 days, I will not press the 30 days.
-I hope that colleagues may take that up to further increase our ambition in terms of consultation.
+I acknowledge that the Minister of State has met this in amendment No. 77.
+Of course, I pushed the boat out with a further ambition that there would not simply be a 14-day but a 30-day concession or time period.
+However, given that he has moved towards me on the period of 14 days, I will not press for a period of 30 days.
+I hope colleagues will take up that matter to further increase our ambition in terms of consultation.

 Senator Higgins was pushing her luck.
-We agreed two weeks and that was explicitly stated on the previous occasion.
-I ask that she might consider withdrawing amendments Nos.
+We agreed to a period of two weeks as was explicitly stated on the previous occasion.
+I ask that she consider withdrawing amendments Nos.
 76 and 78.